 As well as being a great mustache trimmer, there’s another area which I’ve struggled to find a better trimmer – sideburns.
 Shaving your sideburns can be frustrating, as sometimes you want to get a definitive line between the beard and your hair.
 Using a smaller, more accurate trimmer like this can make thing a little easier.

 Overall, the Proglide is one of the better budget options that makes for an awesome mustache trimmer.
 It might not suit you if you have a massive, thick beard but it’s a good option if you like to keep your facial hair trimmer neat and short.

 Philips Norelco Multi Groomer

-- All-in-one trimmer for beard, head, body, and face hair styling: 23 pieces for all your trimming needs.
+- The all-in-one trimmer for your choice of beard, head, body, and/or face hair styling with 23 pieces for all your trimming needs.

 The Multi Groomer has been one of Norelco’s best sellers for a long time now.
 It’s undoubtedly one of, if not the most popular trimmer on the market.
 It’s ideal for those completely new to grooming.

 The best thing about the multi groomer is that it comes with a super wide assortment of attachments (which again, makes it ideal for young guys and beginners).
 Need a nose trimmer?
 Multi groomer has it.
 Ear hair getting a bit long?
 Well, the multi groomer does that too.
 If you want one item that can fit all of your grooming needs, then you can’t look past the multi groomer as a shaver.